christiansheridan/ORM-SimpleAccount/README.md

 		*  password VARCHAR(20)
 		*  PRIMARY KEY = id

-# PART 2 - CREATE JAVA APP
+# PART 2 - Create Java App

 ## Adding dependencies
 1 Create a new Java Maven project
-2 Update the pom.xml file by adding the following dependencies
+2 Update the pom.xml file by adding the following dependencies.
+These are the dependencies for the ORM library we will be using.

 ```
         <!-- https://mvnrepository.com/artifact/com.j256.ormlite/ormlite-core -->
         <dependency>